ricardolmsilva/zoo-manager/README.md

 # zoo-manager

-That is the final project of discipline OOP where I could learned C#
+That was my final project developed to discipline of OOP where I I was able learn C#